Selasa, 31 Januari 2012

 agarwood

-Most of people familiar with gaharu or agarwood but not many know the story behind this highly valued wood.
-Gaharu or agarwood is a dark resinous heartwood that forms after Aquilaria trees infected with a particular mold.
+Some might have heard of this highly valued gaharu or agarwood.
+Gaharu or agarwood is a dark resinous heartwood that forms after Aquilaria trees are infected with a particular mold.
 It's part of the trees protection mechanism from the mold infection.
-This dark resin has a very distinctive fragrance that makes it highly valued to be used as incense and perfumes.
+This dark resin has a very distinctive fragrance that makes it highly valued in production of incense and perfumes.
 It's not easy to spot which Aquilaria trees that have been infected by mold and develop this dense, dark resin.
 The trees could look like any other healthy tree without any sign of infection visible from direct observation.
-Sometimes it takes weeks for groups of gaharu harvesters to be able to find the right tree that contains mature gaharu.
-The hunting process itself is very interesting, a group of people will prepare and bring with them enough supplies for 2-4 weeks in the forest.
-The group leader usually those who has skills in recognizing Aquilaria trees and predicting the gaharu content in it.
+Sometimes it takes weeks for gaharu hunters to find a right tree that contains mature gaharu.
+The hunting process itself is very interesting, a group of people or some individuals will prepare and bring with them enough supplies for 2-4 weeks in the forest.
+This trip to look for gaharu is rarely done alone, as forest is not for those with faint-hearted.
 Every single decision to roam a particular area or cut down a single tree is a matter of efficiency.
 Wrong decision means waste of money and time.
-Decreased forest areas become one of main threats for Aguilaria trees and affect the gaharu hunters.
+Decreasing forest area becomes one of main threats for Aguilaria trees and affects the gaharu hunters.
 Many times they have to come home without any result.
-Above photo is one type of Aquilaria trees (there are fifteen species of Aquilaria, eight of them are know to produce gaharu); we call it 'gaharu limau' in Indonesia language.
-Now, how the hell is the harvesters are able to recognize if the tree is infected or not, or predict how much gaharu it has inside the tree...
+Above photo is one type of Aquilaria trees, there are fifteen species of Aquilaria, eight of them are known to produce gaharu.
+We call it 'gaharu limau' in Indonesia language.

 Senin, 30 Januari 2012